spress/spress.yosymfony.com/src/content/posts/2014-07-29-a-static-site-generator-in-your-php-project.md

 ```
 --more Read more--

-After your dependencies has been updated you can to create a Spress application an parse a site:
+After your dependencies has been updated you can create a Spress application an parse a site.

+**The below code applies to Spress 1.x**:

 ```
 use Yosymfony\Spress\Core\Application;